Ever tried explaining a big product idea using just words… and got blank stares in return?

-What are Wireframes and Why are they important for Product Managers?
+What are Wireframes and Why are they essential for Product Managers?

 Imagine you’re building a house.
 Before you start hammering nails and painting walls, you’d probably want to plan out how the house will look and where everything will go.
 That’s where a wireframe comes in handy.